deepnight/ldtk-haxe-api/README.md

 ## Latest Git

-It is recommended to use the latest GIT version available if you also use a Git build of LEd.
+It is recommended to use the Git version **if you built LEd from Git**.

 ```
 haxelib git led-haxe-api https://github.com/deepnight/led-haxe-api.git